-- When the athlete has gone at least a week without pain then they may begin to return to training.
+- When the patient has gone at least a week without pain then they may begin to return to training.

 - If they feel pain when returning to training then stop.
 Begin each training session with a walk to warm up followed by stretching.

 Day 1: walk 4 minutes jog 2 minutes repeat four times